-- Foot Release.
-In all boats the foot stretchers, shoes or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency. - Where shoes or other devices holding the feet will not remain in the boat, each shoe or device must be able to be released by the rower without using their hands or with a single quick hand action of pulling on one easily accessible strap or release device. - In addition, where laces, Velcro or similar materials must be opened before the rower can remove their feet from the shoes or other device, all such materials must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap. - Compliance of all boats in Adaptive events including: - Foot stretcher and strapping in the AR1 and AR2 boats - Correct fixing of pontoons on AR1 boats - Safety of body strapping of rowers in AR1 and AR2 boats - Fixed seats in AR2 1x and 2x together with optional stabilising pontoons - Fixed seat and largely upright seat back in AR1 1x with mandatory stabilising pontoons that must both be in contact with the water when the boat is level. - Compliance of all boats with the standard Para-Rowing boats specifications including: - Safety measures in standard Para-Rowing PR2 1x/2x boats including fixed seat(s), foot stretcher and strapping with optional stabilisers. - Safety measures in standard Para-Rowing PR1 1x/2x boats including fixed seat(s) with upright back rest, foot stretcher, strapping, and correct fixing of pontoons on PR1 1x boats. - Correct body strapping of rowers in PR1 and PR2 sport classes.
+- b.
+Foot Release.
+In all boats, the foot stretchers, shoes or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency. - Where shoes or other devices holding the feet will remain in the boat, each shoe or device shall be independently restrained such that when the heel reaches the horizontal position the foot will be released from the shoe. - Where shoes or other devices holding the feet will not remain in the boat, each shoe or device shall be able to be released by the rower c. without using their hands or with a single quick d. hand action of pulling on one easily accessible strap or release device. - In addition, where laces, Velcro or similar materials needs to be opened before the rower can remove their feet from the shoes or other device, all such materials shall be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap - The forward port and starboard rigger on all boats, other than single sculls, should be protected by a backstay - d.

-- Coxes' ability to escape from front-loader boats - The forward port and starboard rigger on all boats, other than single sculls, should be protected by a backstay. - Condition and general maintenance of the boat, including the integrity of any buoyancy compartments.
-Note: If a compartment is fitted with a method of closing that compartment then the fitment must be in place and intact. - d.
 Adaptive boats shall comply with the requirements of Rule 4-2-2b and 4-2-2c. - e.
 Para-Rowing boats shall comply with the requirements of Rule 4-2-3b and 4-2-3c. - f.
 All boats being used for racing shall be identifiable by a three-letter code, as determined by British Rowing together with a three-digit fleet number determined by the club. - g.
-No boat shall make use of any substance capable of modifying the natural properties of water to improve performance. - h.
-No competitor shall make use of a boat with a sliding or swinging rigger mechanism. - There shall be no restriction on the design of boats or equipment other than as described above.
+No boat shall make use of any substance capable of modifying the natural properties of water to improve performance. - No competitor shall make use of a boat with a sliding or swinging rigger mechanism. - There shall be no restriction on the design of boats or equipment other than as described above.

-7-3 The Start (Side by Side Racing)
+7-3 The Start (Side-by-Side Racing)